 The conference attracts real estate salespeople, brokers, owners, and managers.
 Most members focus on residential sales, but specialists concentrating on appraisal, commercial, global, land, resort and relocation are also represented.

-Educational classes are kept at two hours are scheduled throughout the conference.
-We do our best to offer members a wide variety of course topics tailored to the real estate practitioner’s interests.
-The areas of interest that we have identified for 2020 are outlined below.
+Educational classes are scheduled for two-hour increments throughout the conference.
+The association likes to offer members a wide variety of course topics tailored to the real estate practitioner’s interests.
+The areas of interest identified for 2021 are outlined below.
 Speaker considerations will be based on the ability to deliver a qualifying CE course that is relevant to one of these topics.
-We may offer two or three courses concurrently.
+Two or three courses may be offered concurrently.
 Class size may vary from 50 to 200 attendees.
 Speakers are encouraged to submit multiple course topics within their area of expertise.

 - Broker management